cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 be the security parameter.
 Let k be the prover's (P) secret key, and Y = kG be its corresponding 'public key' for some generator G taken from the group GG.
 This public key is also referred to as a commitment to the key k.
-Let x be the verifier's (V) input to the VOPRF protocol.
+Let x be the verifier's (V) input to the OPRF protocol.
 (Commonly, it is a random L-bit string, though this is not required.)

 The OPRF protocol begins with V blinding its input for the signer such that it